In This Section

 Your message’s selected conditions are displayed in a Summary on the right side of the window.
 The Help tab displays information relevant to the current step.
 Hover over composer sections to expose a (?) icon.
 Click the icon, and the Help tab will update with that topic.

-Select the radio button for Test Devices, then click Content in the progress header.
+- Select the radio button for Test Devices, then click Content in the

-Click the pane for Push Notification, then click the Continue button that appears.
+- Click the pane for Push Notification, then click the Continue button

-Select the radio button for Send Now, then click Review & Send in the progress header.
+- Select the radio button for Send Now, then click Review & Send in the

 If all has been configured correctly, you just sent your first push notification!
 Because the message was sent to Test Devices, you should see the push notification appear on your mobile device.
 If this is not the case, review adding your Channel ID to Test Devices and reattempt the tutorial.